Katherine Dunn: Later life and career

 Her third published novel was Geek Love (1989), and it was by far her best-known work.
-It was a finalist for the National Book Award.
-It was a finalist, also, for the Bram Stoker Award for first horror novel.
-Dunn described her memory of when she began writing it in the late 1970s, walking to Portland's Washington Park Rose Garden, contemplating nature versus nurture and the genesis of the book with its publication in 1989.
+It was a finalist for the National Book Award for Fiction and for the Bram Stoker Award for Best Novel.
+Dunn described her memory of when she began writing it in the late 1970s, walking to Portland's Washington Park Rose Garden, contemplating nature versus nurture.
 It remains a strong seller, with over a half-million copies sold, never having gone out of print.

 In 1989, Dunn announced that she was working on a new novel, entitled The Cut Man.
 As of 1999, she was still working on the project.
-In 2008, it was reported that publisher Alfred A. Knopf had scheduled The Cut Man for release in September.
+In 2008, it was reported that publisher Alfred A. Knopf had scheduled The Cut Man for release that September.
 The novel remains unpublished.
 An excerpt was published in the summer 2010 issue of The Paris Review under the title "Rhonda Discovers Art".

 In 2012, Dunn reunited with Paul Pomerantz, her boyfriend from Reed College, and they married.
 Dunn died on May 11, 2016.
 Her son stated her death was from complications of lung cancer.

 Posthumous publications

-In 2022, the third novel she wrote, Toad (1971), with an Introduction by Molly Crabapple, was published posthumously by Farrar, Straus and Giroux, making it her fourth published novel.
-(Thus, it was written about 18 years before Geek Love.)
-In 1971 Harper and Row, who had published her novels Attic and Truck, also bought the rights to Toad.
-However, they ultimately did not publish it. (“Nobody in this book is likable!” she was told.)
+In 2022, the third novel she wrote, Toad (1971), was published posthumously by Farrar, Straus and Giroux with an introduction by Molly Crabapple, making it her fourth published novel (although it was written before Geek Love).
+In 1971 Harper and Row, who had published her novels Attic and Truck, had also bought the rights to Toad.
+However, they ultimately did not publish it.
 It is about “a woman who has retreated into a life of isolation following a breakdown reflects on her time as an impoverished college student in the early 1970s in Portland, Oregon at the height of the women’s liberation movement, and the group of wealthy trust fund kids she befriends.”
 It was rejected by other publishers in years following, and after 1979 she set the book aside.
 It was only published because it was found in her archives at Lewis & Clark College by Naomi Huffman, an editor.
 Dunn's son and others pushed to have this work finally published.

-A short story related to Toad, "The Resident Poet" was published by The New Yorker in 2020.
-Another short story, "The Education of Mrs. R." was published by The Paris Review in 2022.
-A book of her short stories is also due to be published.
+A short story related to Toad, "The Resident Poet", was published by The New Yorker in 2020.
+Another short story, "The Education of Mrs. R.", was published by The Paris Review in 2022.
+Near Flesh, a book of her short stories, was published in 2025.